 21 Viaduct Harbour Avenue, Auckland CBD

-Named after life’s greatest pairing, Sofitel’s Grape & Olive makes for effortless grazing—and the odd daydream of a Mediterranean escape.
-After all, you’re right around the corner from megayachts and the mural looks as if it was lifted straight of a Dolce & Gabbana dress.
+If you're searching for Instagram worthy restaurants, Viaduct cutie Grape & Olive will more than do the trick.
+Named after life’s greatest pairing, this Sofitel’s locale makes for effortless grazing—and the odd daydream of a Mediterranean escape.
+After all, you’re right around the corner from megayachts and the mural looks as if it was lifted straight off a Dolce & Gabbana dress.

 Naturally, wine and champagne options are a’plenty and their cocktails are given a French spin.
 Large plates are simple—a chic charcuterie board or a burger—while French and Italian small plates and hor d’oeurves make it an easy dinner destination.